aeternity/aepp-sdk-python/README.md

-To act as operator of this oracle, you have to connect to your local epoch node (see [the epoch repo](https://github.com/aeternity/epoch) to find out how to run a local node), instantiate your oracle and register it on the block chain.
+To act as operator of this oracle, you have to connect to your local epoch node (see [the epoch repo](https://github.com/aeternity/epoch) to find out how to run a local node), instantiate your oracle and register it on the block chain using `client.register_oracle`.
+Then you must constantly watch for queries on the block chain using `client.run()`

 ```python
 from aeternity import Config, EpochClient